The Principles of Permaculture (And How to Make Them Work For You!)

 12. Creatively Use and Respond to Change

-Climate and geography can change.
-Our climate is currently changing on a massive scale, and this can affect small-scale changes on our properties.
-Or perhaps a system you set up has some unintended consequences, like maybe certain trees you planted have made the nearby soil more acidic.
 Find a way to adapt to the changes instead of fight them.
-Grow things that thrive in your new environments.
+Grow things that thrive in new environments.
 Start at square one again.
 Observe and then design.
 Always work with nature, never against her.

-For a more comprehensive understanding of these 12 principles of permaculture, check out David Holmgren’s book Permaculture: Principles and Pathways Beyond Sustainability.
+For a more comprehensive understanding of the 12 principles of permaculture, check out David Holmgren’s book Permaculture: Principles and Pathways Beyond Sustainability.